orangejuice/blog/data/activity/book-傳教士的詛咒-2021/record.en.md

 ---
-title: The Missionary's Curse
+title: The Curse of the Missionary
-slug: the-missionarys-curse
 category: book
 status: todo
 rating: 0